Escape Fishing With ET

 ABOUT THE SHOW

-Escape Fishing With ET airs on Network Ten, Ten Bold, Win and The Southern Cross Network.
+Escape Fishing With ET airs on Network Ten, Ten Bold, Ten Play & YouTube.

 About ET

-ET is currently filming the 24th action-packed series of his highly successful fishing and adventure program “Escape Fishing with ET”.
-Series 24 is currently in Production and his action-packed program is telecast with great success on the Ten Network, 10Bold, Tenplay, Southern Cross, and WIN Television.
-Escape Fishing With ET is on air Nationally every week of 2023.
+ET is currently filming the 26th action-packed series of his highly successful fishing and adventure program “Escape Fishing with ET”.
+Series 26 is currently in Production and his action-packed program is telecast with great success on the Ten Network, 10Bold, Tenplay, YouTube.
+Escape Fishing With ET is on air Nationally every week of 2025.

 As the Executive Producer and host of the show, Andrew Ettingshausen – former rugby league legend “ET” – takes the viewers fishing in their own backyard and the pacific.
 He heads to some of the most exciting and exotic fishing destinations on the planet.
 Chasing monster Barramundi in the Top end to battling huge Black Marlin and Game-fish out at sea, the fishing is action-packed.
 From the Mountain Rivers to the sea, ET brings his adrenalin television show to hundreds of thousands of Aussies each week.